moabs81/scaffold2/readme.md

 #### My ambitions

-* I am still learning how to organize actual code, so right now this scaffold doesn't include any directories for code past the src/components level.
+[] I am still learning how to organize actual code, so right now this scaffold doesn't include any directories for code past the src/components level.
 In fact, to call it a scaffold is probably pretty generous...
 At some point I might create more structure there
-* My lint --> test --> build task flow could be cleaner, probably
-* Because there are global dependencies, I eventually intend to set this environment up in containers so as to reduce the required host dependencies to only Docker, just as a can-I-do-this exercise
+[] My lint --> test --> build task flow could be cleaner or more automated, probably [] Because there are global dependencies, I eventually intend to set this environment up in containers so as to reduce the required host dependencies to only Docker, just as a can-I-do-this exercise
-* I also intend to use a scaffolding tool like Yeoman to do this entire process more gracefully at some point
+[] I also intend to use a scaffolding tool like Yeoman to do this entire process more gracefully at some point